Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPMobileServices 3.0.1

-* Fixed a bug where shared state was not read correctly in response to some events.
+* Fixed a bug where shared state was not being read correctly in response to some events.

 ## Aug 23, 2021